Application Standards 1.1

 B. Under the Main Menu, you must have an instructions option that will open to a brief overview of the application.

 NeuroSky has partners throughout the world.
-Users in these geographies demand that the application language experience be their own.
-To simplify this step, and to increase app monetization, your program should be designed for expedient translation.
+Users in these geographies have a need for a fully translated application language experience.
+To simplify this step and to increase access app monetization, your program should be designed for expedient translation.

-All pack-in applications must include an instruction manual as well that review the basics of your application in less than 10 pages.
+All pack-in applications should include an instruction manual as well as a review the basics of your application in less than 10 pages.
 The documents should be cleanly formatted, with clear headings and subheadings that review the basics of your application in more detail than the in-game instructions.
 An appropriate amount of in-game screenshots should be included.

 Also, these documents should be provided to NeuroSky in an editable format, such as DOC, so that NeuroSky can version control and enable translations.